Contents

 Heat Loss in Cold Seasons.

-In winter, heat gained throughout the day is lost at night through the skylight.
+In winter season, heat gained during the day is lost during the night through the skylight.
 One research study shows that in the evening, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That indicates that skylights lose close to 40% more heat than windows.
+That suggests that skylights lose near 40% more heat than windows.

 Too Much Light.